LeaSak/FEND-Website-Optimization/README.md

 ## Website Performance Optimization Portfolio Project

 This aim of the project was to optimize the PageSpeed Insights score for index.html and to optimize the Frames per Second in pizza.html.
 See the project outline [here](https://github.com/udacity/frontend-nanodegree-mobile-portfolio).
+An outline of the project optimizations is featured below.
 This project was built using **Gulp**.

 ### Getting started
 ------